The information listed below is a direct excerpt from the 2013-14 Course Catalog.

 The Course Catalog also sets out the College requirements.
 Students must comply with the College requirements published at the time they enter Bryn Mawr College.

 Students may complete a major or minor in Sociology.

-The major in Sociology aims to provide understanding of the organization and functioning of modern society by analyzing its major institutions, social groups, and values, and their interrelations with culture and personality.
-To facilitate these analytical objectives, the department offers rigorous preparation in social theory and problem focused training in quantitative as well as qualitative methodologies.
+The major in Sociology aims to provide understanding of the organization and functioning of modern society by analyzing its major institutions, social groups, and values, and their connections to culture and power.
+To facilitate these analytical objectives, the department offers rigorous preparation in social theory and problem-focused training in quantitative as well as qualitative methodologies.

-The Department of Sociology offers concentrations in gender and society, Asian American studies and African American studies.
+The Department of Sociology offers concentrations in gender and society and African American studies.
 In pursuing these concentrations, majors should inquire about the possibility of coursework at Haverford and Swarthmore Colleges and the University of Pennsylvania.

 Requirements for the minor are SOCL 102, 265, 302, and three additional courses within the department.
 Students may choose electives from courses offered at Haverford College.
 Bryn Mawr majors should consult their department about major credit for courses taken at other institutions.

 Honors in Sociology are available to those students who have a grade point average in the major of 3.5 or higher and who write a senior thesis that is judged outstanding by the department.
 The thesis would be written under the direction of a Sociology faculty member.